danielzmeow/CSE142/README.md

 # Lecture Notes

-I just use VSCode for writing codes with help of GitHub Copilot.
-It is not quite traditional but it is quite fun.
+Using VSCode paired with GitHub Copilot for code writing may not be the traditional approach, but it's certainly enjoyable.

-This work is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)
+This content is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).

 ---

 ## Lecture 1

-Try to view it as a new kind of language and learn the *thinking process* of using a new kind of language.
+Consider looking at it as an entirely new language and focus on mastering the *cognitive framework* associated with learning this novel language.

-### Printing "Hello, World!"
+### Displaying "Hello, World!"

-> An old convention to print "Hello, World!"
+> A classic tradition is to print "Hello, World!" to the console.

 ```java
 public class Hello {